Sourdough Starter for Beginners- No Scale Needed

 Action & Ingredients:

-• Refeed with 1 cup flour and 1 cup water.
-Stir well.
+• Refeed it with 1 cup of flour

 What to Expect: